Marian Turwid: Post-war period

 His articles, prefaces to catalogs and materials, gathered in collective local publications portray his knowledge of the city, in particular its post-war specifics.

 As far as his artistic side is concerned, Marian Turwid was rather prolific: out of his 189 works, 125 were displayed at exhibitions in Poland and abroad.

 After a long period of disinterest towards politics, he joined the Labour Party in 1945, then the Democratic Party (Stronnictwo Demokratyczne, SD) in 1950: in 1955–1956, Turwid was the vice-president of the Presidium of the Provincial SD Committee in Bydgoszcz, and in 1963 he became the SD chairman of the Provincial Advisory Group for Culture, member of the SD Central Committee Advisory Group for Culture.
 From 1965 to 1973, he was a councilor of the Bydgoszcz Province and from 1954 to 1961, a member of the Municipal Council of Bydgoszcz.
 He was a long-time activist in the Front of National Unity and then a member of the Patriotic Movement for National Rebirth (Patriotyczny Ruch Odrodzenia Narodowego, PRON).

 In the late 1950s, Marian co-initiated and managed with Andrzej Szwalbe the Bydgoszcz Scientific Society (Bydgoskie Towarzystwo Naukowe).
 He was also active in a multitude of cultural and scientific organizations and associations.
 His commitment to culture was assessed by his biographers as follows:

 He was probably a member of all commissions, teams and committees in Bydgoszcz, if they had any connection with cultural matters. [...]
 He was almost a cultural institution by himself [...].

 Marian Turwid died unexpectedly of a heart attack on 17 November 1987.
 He had a broadcast on the Polish Radio station of Bydgoszcz a few days prior.
 He was buried at the Nowofarny Cemetery in Bydgoszcz.
 He was sincerely mourned by Bydgoszcz artistic circles.

 Family

 Marian Turwid married Zofia Nowicka from Bydgoszcz in 1936.
-She was the granddaughter of Dr. Władysław Piorek, a physician, social and national activist.
+She was the granddaughter of Władysław Piórek, a physician, social and national activist.

 Zophia Turwid was a journalist, passionate about culture and art.